Blowpipe hunting with Orang Asli people in Malaysia

 Chart: © V. Loke et al. at the link provided above.

-It is also mentioned in the same study that Giant Squirrels and White-handed gibbons are exclusively hunted with blowpipes.
+The same study also mentions that Giant Squirrels and White-handed gibbons are exclusively hunted with blowpipes.
 Spears and traps are mainly used for porcupines.

 As our two hunters only had a blowpipe and no spear, it is clear, in hindsight, that they targeted squirrels or gibbons.
 In the area of the Jahai Orang Asli people, three squirrel species occur: two flying squirrel species (Petaurista petaurista and Petaurista elegans) and the Black Giant Squirrel (Ratufa bicolor).